 Attaching Your Jet Ski Anchor to Your Jet Ski

-On the front of your jet ski, you should find a metal hook or loop.
-This is there for you to attach the anchor line to, either with a knot if you’re using a rope or with a clip for a chain or cable.
+On the front of your jet ski, you should find a metal hook or loop for securing trailer straps to ski.
+This can be used to attach the anchor line, easily done with a clip placed on your rope.
 You should also be tying your jet ski up with this hook or loop if you typically dock it.

-If your jet ski doesn’t have one or it’s broken, your best bet is to have it repaired or replaced.
-You don’t want to attempt to anchor it off another part of your jet ski, especially by the back end of it.
-Anchoring or tethering from the end of your jet ski will cause the back to sink and flood.
+If your jet ski doesn’t have one or it’s broken, you need to have it repaired or replaced.
+You don’t want to attempt to anchor it off another part of your jet ski, as you could damage that part.
+Anchoring or tethering from the end of your jet ski could cause the back to sink, except when your ski has low built in hooks like show below.

 What Kind of Jet Ski Anchors Are There?